peteroupc/peteroupc.github.io/colorgen.md

         return (max(rl1,rl2)+0.05)/(min(rl1,rl2)+0.05)
     END METHOD

-> **Note:** For companded 8-bpc sRGB colors, `RelLum(color)` is effectively equivalent to `LuminanceSRGB(color)`, but with the WCAG using a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8-bpc colors.
+> **Note:** For 8-bpc encoded sRGB colors, `RelLum(color)` is effectively equivalent to `LuminanceSRGB(color)`, but with the WCAG using a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8-bpc colors.

 Broadly speaking, a _contrasting color_ is a foreground (text) color with high contrast to the background color or vice versa.
 In general, under the WCAG, a contrasting color is one whose contrast ratio with another color is 4.5 or greater (or 7 or greater for a stricter conformance level).
 Also, according to [**"Understanding WCAG 2.0"**](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html), "effective luminance contrast can generally be computed without regard to specific [**color deficiency**](#Defective_and_Animal_Color_Vision), except for the use of predominantly long wavelength colors [such as red] against darker colors ... for [people with] protanopia".